kevintruong/til/Networking,-Part-2:-Using-getaddrinfo-and-TCP-Client.md

 };
 ```

 It's very easy to use.
-For example, suppose you wanted to find out the IP address of a webserver at www.bbc.com
+For example, suppose you wanted to find out the numeric IPv4 address of a webserver at www.bbc.com.
+We do this in two stages.
+First use getaddrinfo to build a linked-list of possible connections.
+Secondly use `getnameinfo` to convert the binary address into a readable form.

 ```C
 #include <stdio.h>